-Past engagement also include Don Basilio Il Barbiere di Siviglia with Deutsche Oper Berlin, Assur Semiramide at Royal Danish Opera, Oroveso Norma with Teatro National Sao Carlos Lisbon, Mustafa L’Italiana in Algeri at Minnesota Opera, Alidoro with Festival d’Aix-en-Provence, Melisso with Opera National de Bordeaux, Orbazzano Tancredi with Teatro Maestranza in Seville, Leporello Don Giovanni with Nico Opera Cape Town and Conte Rodolfo La Sonnambula in St Gallen.
+Past engagements include Don Basilio Il barbiere di Siviglia with Deutsche Oper Berlin, Assur Semiramide at Royal Danish Opera, Oroveso Norma with Teatro National Sao Carlos Lisbon, Mustafa L'Italiana in Algeri at Minnesota Opera, Orbazzano Tancredi in Seville, Leuthold Guillaume Tell as well as Sydney and Profondo Il viaggio a Reims at the Rossini Opera Festival in Pesaro, and Leporello Don Giovanni with Nico Opera Cape Town.

 This biography is for information only and should not be reproduced.

 The show is driven by Alidoro, sung perfectly by Wojtek Gierlach.

 The bass Wojtek Gierlach is excellent in a sympathetic role.

 I Puritani (Giorgio), Den Jyske Opera

 Bass Wojtek Gierlach is really excellent in the sizable role of the good uncle who looks out for Elvira.